sczyh30/waffle-mesh/README.md

 # Waffle Mesh

-A lightweight service mesh framework written in Go.
+A lightweight service mesh infrastructure written in Go.